 Treat your cuticles

 “If you need to deal with overgrown cuticles rather than wait to get to the salon, then soak your feet in warm, soapy water for 10 to 15 minutes,” says Haddad.
 “Use a cuticle pusher to gently push back the cuticles.
 If you like, you can trim the cuticles using cosmetic scissors, or a nail clipper to remove a hangnail.”

 Tweezerman Pushy and Nail Cleaner ($15.30; target.com)

 “I really like a Tweezerman metal cuticle pusher,” says Duguay-Gordon.
 “Use it gently to push back cuticles.”

 Japonesque Velvet Touch Cuticle Remover ($3.69; target.com)

 While one side of this simple device beloved by Target shoppers helps push back cuticles, the other can help gently remove them after soaking.

-This salon-quality stainless steel tool will help you clip your cuticles gently and with precision.
+This salon-quality stainless steel tool, included in the essential kit, will help you clip your cuticles gently and with precision.